JSBSim-Team/jsbsim/doc/README.md

 # Spread sheets

 A set of spread sheets in the [Open Document format](http://www.oasis-open.org/committees/office/) is provided to give more details on how some data used in JSBSim has been computed.

+# Doxygen files

+The files `DoxygenLayout.xml` and `JSBSim.dox.in` contain the instructions to customize and build JSBSim documentation with [Doxygen](http://www.doxygen.nl/).